 For example, if see an influx of visitors being directed to certain areas or countries that aren’t relevant to your company, It is possible to create filters to block bots that are malicious to block this type of traffic from coming into your site.

-These filters can help stop unwanted visitors from entering your site while also allowing legitimate users to access your content with no difficulty or disruption.
+These filters can help stop unwanted visitors from entering your site.
+It also allow legitimate users to access your content with no difficulty or disruption.

 3. IP-Based Solutions

-Another method to spot bots prior to them entering your website is to use an IP-based system like Cloudflare Access Rules or Akamai Network Address Translation (NAT).
+Another method to spot bots prior to them entering your website is to use an IP-based system.
+For Example- Cloudflare Access Rules or Akamai Network Address Translation (NAT).

 These tools let you control who is able to access certain sections of your website according to their IP address.
 This includes blocking traffic from bad bots before it even reaches the gateway!

-This kind of security is particularly important for eCommerce sites, where customers require secure access to purchase online securely and safely.
+This kind of security is particularly important for eCommerce sites.
+Here customers require secure access to purchase online securely and safely.

 4. Utilize the power of a Web Application Firewall

-If you are looking for an additional security layer to protect yourself from bots with malicious intent, you should consider using a Web Application Firewall (WAF).
+Looking for an additional security layer to protect yourself from bots, you should consider using a Web Application Firewall (WAF).

-A WAF is an additional security measure, checking the traffic that is coming in for malicious code, and stopping it from reaching the server, where it can cause harm.
+A WAF is an additional security measure, checking the traffic that is coming in for malicious code.
+Therefore, stopping it from reaching the server, where it can cause harm.

 It’s important to keep in mind that WAFs are able to detect only known threats.
-If something is brand new like an exploit that is zero-day, the WAF cannot block it until it’s discovered by the databases of known threat types.
+If something is brand new like an exploit that is zero-day, the WAF cannot block it.
+It is block until it’s discovered by the databases of known threat types.